-On 2018, Connecticut Dental Health Partnership / BeneCare Dental Plans ("BeneCare") sent (the "Appellant") a notice of action denying a request for prior authorization of orthodontia for minor child, indicating that the severity of smallocclusion did not meet the medical necessity requirement to approve the proposed treatment.
+On 2018, Connecticut Dental Health Partnership / BeneCare Dental Plans ("BeneCare") sent (the "Appellant") a notice of action denying a request for prior authorization of orthodontia for minor child, indicating that the severity of malocclusion did not meet the medical necessity requirement to approve the proposed treatment.
 On 2018, the Appellant requested an administrative hearing to contest the Department's denial of prior authorization of orthodontia.
-On, 2018, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling the administrative hearing for 2018.
-The administrative hearing was rescheduled at the Appellant's request.
-On 2018, OLCRAH issued a notice scheduling the administrative hearing for 2018.
-On, 2018, in accordance with sections 17b-60, 17b-61 and 4-176e to 4-189, inclusive, of the Connecticut General Statutes, OLCRAH held an administrative hearing.
-The following individuals were present at the hearing: Appellant Rosario Monteza, BeneCare's Representative
+On 2018, 2018, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling the administrative hearing for 2018.
+On, in accordance with sections 17b-60, 17b-61 and 4-176e to 4-189 inclusive, of the Connecticut General Statutes, OLCRAH held an administrative hearing The following individuals were present at the hearing:

-Dr. Vincent Fazzino, BeneCare's Dental Consultant (via telephone) Sybil Hardy, Hearing Officer
+, Appellant Kate Nadeau, BeneCare's Representative Dr. Brett Zanger, BeneCare's Dental Consultant (via telephone) Sybil Hardy, Hearing Officer